Branching processes with pairwise interactions: Introduction and main results

 The previous results leave some open questions that we are planning to answer in the near future.
-A natural and interesting question in this setting is the speed at which the process comes down from infinity; see for instance Aldous \cite{Aldous1999} for the case of the counting block of the Kingman coalescent or Bansaye et al. \cite{Ban2016} for general birth-death processes.
+A natural and interesting question in this setting is the speed at which the process comes down from infinity; see for instance Aldous \cite{Aldous1999} for the case of the counting block of the Kingman coalescent or Bansaye et al.\ \cite{Ban2016} for general birth-death processes.
 On the other hand, Kyprianou, et al.\ \cite{Kyprianou2017} studied the excursions from infinity of the counting block of a ``fast'' fragmentation-coalescence process that is a version of the BPI-process with $d=\rho=b=0$, $c>0$ and an extra-birth rate that sends the process to $\{\infty\}$.
 Their goal was to analyse how the extreme form of fragmentation ``competes'' against the Kingman's coalescent rate (i.e., the competition rate in the BPI-process).
 Following \cite{Kyprianou2017}, it would be of interest to study the excursions of the BPI-process (in the general setting) from infinity in order to see how the cooperation mechanism acts against the Kingman's coalescent rate.\\

-In this work, we shall follow a different route than Lambert \cite{La2005} and Gonz\'alez Casanova et al. \cite{Pa2017} to deduce our results and instead we study directly the semigroup of the BPI-process.
-This route is closer to the approach used by Foucart \cite{Cle2017}, where the CSBP with logistic competition is studied, but with the difference that competition is now represented as an extra jump downwards, and besides that our process possesses a cooperation mechanism, events that are not considered in \cite{Cle2017}.
-On the other hand, note that that BPI-processes do not satisfy the branching property and thus most of the traditional arguments for branching processes are not applicable.
+In this work, we follow a different route than in Lambert \cite{La2005} and in Gonz\'alez Casanova et al. \cite{Pa2017} to deduce our results and instead we study directly the semigroup of the BPI-process.
+This route is closer to the approach used by Foucart \cite{Cle2017} and Leman and Pardo \cite{Leman}, where the CSBP with logistic competition with fixed environment and in a Brownian environment are studied, respectively, but with the difference that competition is now represented as an extra jump downwards, and besides that our process possesses a cooperation mechanism, events that are not considered in \cite{Cle2017}.
+On the other hand, note that BPI-processes do not satisfy the branching property and thus most of the traditional arguments for branching processes are not applicable.